-The Change for Good partnership between Unicef and easyJet, the UK’s biggest airline has raised an incredible £7 million to date to support Unicef’s vaccination programmes and provide life-saving aid during emergencies.
+The Change for Good partnership between Unicef and easyJet, the UK’s biggest airline, has raised an incredible £12 million to date to support Unicef’s vaccination programmes and ensure children continue to access education during emergencies.

 Millions of children around the world are still in danger of contracting polio, a highly contagious and incurable disease.
 In 1988 polio was endemic in 125 countries.
 However, through vaccination programmes like those funded by Unicef’s Change for Good partnership with easyJet, today polio is endemic in just three: Afghanistan, Pakistan and Nigeria.
 In order to end polio forever we still need to reach every child.